wodby/docker4drupal/docs/index.md

 1. Download [docker-compose.yml file](https://github.com/wodby/docker4drupal/blob/master/docker-compose.yml)
 2. Optional: update _php_ and _nginx_ images tags if you want to run Drupal 7 or 6 (by default Drupal 8)
 3. Run containers: `docker-compose up -d`
 4. Wait a few seconds for containers initialization
+5. Add `127.0.0.1 drupal.docker.localhost` to your `/etc/hosts` (some browsers like Chrome may work without it)
-5. That's it!
+6. That's it!
 Proceed with Drupal installation at [http://drupal.docker.localhost:8000](http://drupal.docker.localhost:8000).
 Default database user, password and database name are all `drupal`, database host is `mariadb`
-6. You can see status of your containers and their logs via portainer: [http://portainer.drupal.docker.localhost:8000](http://portainer.drupal.docker.localhost:8000)
+7. You can see status of your containers and their logs via portainer: [http://portainer.drupal.docker.localhost:8000](http://portainer.drupal.docker.localhost:8000)

 ### 2. Mount my Drupal Codebase